Registering your Car in California

-- An out-of-state title for those who are transferring theirs to CA.
+- An out-of-state title or registration for those who are transferring theirs to CA.

-DMV employees will do a physical check of the vehicle and VIN number.
-Then, you will get your CA registration certificate along with your license plate and registration sticker.
+DMV field office employees will do a physical check of the vehicle and VIN number.
+Then, you will get your CA title or registration certificate along with your license plate and vehicle registration sticker.

 California Vehicle Registration

-There are a few varying processes in registering a vehicle that depend on whether the car was bought through a dealership or private party.
+There are a few varying processes to register your vehicle that depend on whether the car was bought through a dealership, third party or private party.

-There is also a totally different way to turn a non-transferable car registration into a transferable registration.
+There is also a totally different way to turn a non-transferable vehicle registration into a transferable registration.

-Vehicles Bought Through Car DealershipsIf your vehicle was bought through a car dealership, the registration paperwork will be done for you.
-The dealership will also give you your temporary registration certification that you can keep with you until the real registration comes in the mail.
+Vehicles Bought Through Car DealershipsIf your vehicle was bought through a car dealership or third party, the registration paperwork will be done for you.
+The dealership field office will also give you your temporary registration certification that you can keep with you until the real registration comes in the mail.
 They might or might not give you license plates; you should ask beforehand.

 Private Party Purchases

-If you bought your vehicle through a private party, there's a 10-day window to register the vehicle.
-To do this, visit your closest DMV office and either schedule an appointment online or call (800) 777-0133.At the DMV office:
+If you bought your vehicle through a private party, there's a 10-day window to register your vehicle.
+To do this, make sure you visit your closest Department of Motor Vehicles office or field office and either schedule an appointment online at the DMV website or call (800) 777-0133.At the DMV office:

 - Bring the vehicle title which indicates the correct mileage on a vehicle under 10 years old.

 - Bring your smog certificate.
-Whoever is selling must give you a valid smog certificate when a vehicle is over four years old.
+Whoever is selling must give you a valid smog certificate when a vehicle is over 4 years old.

 - These certificates are valid for 90 days after being inspected.
-Ensure the certificate doesn't expire before registering the vehicle.
+Make sure the certificate doesn't expire before registering the vehicle.

-- A smog certificate is not needed if the seller has renewed registration of the vehicle within 90 days of the sale and has done a renewal of 2 years.
+- A smog check certificate is not needed if the seller has renewed registration card of the vehicle within 90 days of the sale and has done a renewal of 2 years.

 - Turn in a filled-out Form REG 343.

-- Pay the associated taxes and fees. (refer to "Registration Fees")
+- Pay the associated taxes and fees.
+You can also do this on the DMV website. (refer to "Registration Fees")

 Converting a Non-Transferable Registration to Transferable

-Without proof of ownership, a non-transferable registration is given to out-of-state vehicles registered in CA. Those vehicles cannot be sold, transferred, or given a California vehicle title.
-Therefore, if you are looking to buy a car with non-transferrable registration, you must convert it to a transferable registration.
+Without proof of ownership, a non-transferable registration is given to out-of-state vehicles registered in the CA field office .
+Those vehicles cannot be sold, transferred, or given a California vehicle title.
+Therefore, if you are looking to buy a car with non-transferrable registration, you must convert it to a transferable registration card.

-This can be done by visiting your local DMV office and turning in:
+This can be done by visiting your local Department of Motor Vehicles office and turning in: